scalastuff/scalaleafs/first-steps.md

 ---
 # First example

-The first example shows how HTML is bound to scala code.
-Scala code references HTML using CSS selectors.
+The first example shows how to use *CSS Selectors* to bind a template to scala code.
 The template file should be placed on the classpath.

 FirstExample.html: